Department of Conservation Biology

 The group’s main mission through their activities and involvement in diverse research and coordinated action projects is to work on improving the interdisciplinary design, ethics, effectiveness, orchestration and impact of Science Policy interfaces to support biodiversity conservation and sustainability transformation.

-The realm of work will include for example:
+The realm of work includes:

-• Knowledge for evidence-based policy-making: The group aims to strengthen an inclusive and evidence-based approach to policy-making and support evidence-informed policy on biodiversity and ecosystem services related issues.
+• Co-producing Knowledge for evidence-based policy-making: The group aims to strengthen an inclusive and evidence-based approach to policy-making and support evidence-informed policy on biodiversity and ecosystem services related issues.

 • Research on evolving SPI landscape: the group aims at analyzing ways of improving SPI efficiency and at measuring impact of SPI strategies.